chrisglein/chrisglein.github.io/heist/rules.md

 At times you may need to draw a card when the deck is empty.
 When this happens, shuffle the discard pile to form a new face-down deck.

 ### 7. CLEANUP
+- Return all player chips drawn for this test to their owning player.
+- Add all other chips drawn for this to the center play area (combining with chips drawn from previous tests).
+- Add all chips contributed by assisting players to the center play area as well.
 - Discard the revealed <span class="assist">Assist</span> card (if any).
 - Discard any played <span class="skill">Skill</span> cards (if any).
 - If the <span class="obstacle">Obstacle</span> was discarded then a new one was likely revealed underneath it.
 If there was no <span class="obstacle">Obstacle</span> underneath, then the job is complete and the game is over (see below).
+- Pass the active job marker to the next player in clockwise order.

 # END GAME & SCORING
 The end game is triggered when one of the jobs has been completed (there are no more <span class="obstacle">Obstacle</span> cards in its stack).